Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Introduction

 The effectiveness of Large Language Models (LLMs) in complex reasoning tasks depends critically on the quality of intermediate reasoning traces \citep{wei2022chain, kojima2022large, chu2024navigate}.
 While expert-verified query-answer pairs are abundant \citep{cobbe2021training, hendrycks2021measuring}, the scarcity of corresponding step-by-step derivations creates a significant bottleneck for acquiring and transferring reasoning capabilities.
 Reverse Chain-of-Thought Generation (RCG) addresses this gap by synthesizing intermediate reasoning steps that logically bridge a query to a known answer \citep{bhagavatula2020abductive, zelikman2022star, li2025from}.

 However, RCG is susceptible to post-hoc rationalization \citep{cox2025posthoc,jin2026mirage}.
-When the answer is visible during generation, models tend to rationalize backward from the conclusion rather than genuinely derive it \citep{turpin2023language,lewis2025analysing}.
-Importantly, post-hoc rationalization does not necessarily degrade the surface quality or final accuracy of responses.
-Rather, it undermines the reliability and utility of the reasoning traces themselves \citep{agarwal2024faithfulness}.
+When the answer is visible during generation, models tend to rationalize backward from the conclusion rather than genuinely derive it \citep{turpin2023language,lanham2023measuring,lewis2025analysing}.
+Importantly, post-hoc rationalization does not necessarily degrade the surface quality or final accuracy of responses \citep{bentham2024chain}.
+Rather, it undermines the reliability and utility of the reasoning traces themselves \citep{agarwal2024faithfulness,paul2024making}.
 Because the model has committed to the response from the outset, this pre-determined response serves as a cognitive anchor that shapes the entire explanation \citep{bao2025how}.
 The resulting chain-of-thought becomes less logically self-contained.
-An observer presented only with the query, unaware of the anchored response, would find the reasoning less accessible and coherent \citep{arcuschin2025cot}.
-This anchoring effect weakens the utility of generated traces for explainability, faithfulness verification, reasoning distillation, and reliable measurement of out-of-distribution generalization \citep{david2025temporal, sakana2025rlt,chua2024bias}.
+An observer presented only with the query, unaware of the anchored response, would find the reasoning less accessible and coherent \citep{madaan2023makes,arcuschin2025cot}.
+This anchoring effect weakens the utility of generated traces for explainability, faithfulness verification, reasoning distillation, and reliable measurement of out-of-distribution generalization \citep{chua2024bias,david2025temporal,sakana2025rlt}.

+Crucially, post-hoc rationalization introduces a structural train-inference mismatch: reasoning traces are generated under $P(R \mid Q, A)$ with full answer visibility, but distillation aims to equip students who must reason under $P(R \mid Q)$ without answer access.
+The degree of PHR directly determines the divergence between these two distributions.
+Students trained on high-PHR traces learn a ``destination-aware'' reasoning style--linear, confident, and non-exploratory--that fails when the destination is unknown.
+This failure manifests most severely in out-of-distribution generalization, where pattern-matching to training examples cannot compensate for the mismatch.

-To quantify and mitigate this phenomenon, we propose a three-level hierarchy of anchoring metrics.
+To quantify and mitigate this mismatch, we propose a three-level hierarchy of anchoring metrics \citep{lanham2023measuring,paul2024making,bentham2024chain}.
 Beyond surface-level lexical anchoring, which simply measures token overlap between the trace and the anchored response, we examine deeper generation dynamics of the reverse chain-of-thought.
-We introduce entropic anchoring to capture unnatural temporal patterns in information gain, and probabilistic anchoring to measure the total mutual information between the reasoning trace and the anchored response.
+We introduce trajectory anchoring to measure the per-token influence of answer visibility on the generation process, and probabilistic anchoring to measure the total information transmission from the reasoning trace to the anchored response.